lqhuang/xattrs/README.md

 `attrs` is a great library to define classes with declarative and immutable data, but it's not designed to serialize or deserialize instances directly and validate data value by given schema.

-`attrs` incubated `dataclasses` define classes without boilerplate in a standard library way.
-And as a third-party library
+`attrs` incubated `dataclasses` to define classes without boilerplate in a standard library way.
+And

 > ...
 >